electronicsguy/ESP8266/HTTPSRedirect/README.md

 Following is a representative image of the spreadsheet.
 (Yours may not look like this if the data has been cleared.
 To generate a chart similar to this, create your own spreadsheet as explained in the next section, and let the device record around 200 rows of data.)
 <p align="center"><img src="https://github.com/electronicsguy/ESP8266/blob/master/HTTPSRedirect/Extra/spreadsheet.jpg" width="600" height="300"></p>

-The test calendar that I have in my Google Calendar account look like this:
+The test calendar that I have in my Google Calendar account looks like this:
 <p align="center"><img src="https://github.com/electronicsguy/ESP8266/blob/master/HTTPSRedirect/Extra/Test-REST-API-calendar.JPG" width="600" height="300"></p>

-The data is fetch from my Spreadsheet and calendar and this is the Serial output:
+The data is fetched from my Spreadsheet and Google calendar.
+This is the Serial output:
 <p align="center"><img src="https://github.com/electronicsguy/ESP8266/blob/master/HTTPSRedirect/Extra/output.jpg" width="600" height="300"></p>

 ---